barry-waldbaum-rl/reat-vm-setup/README.md

    #PS1='${debian_chroot:+($debian_chroot)}\[\033[01;32m\]\u@\h\[\033[00m\]:\[\033[01;34m\]\w\[\033[00m\]\$ '
 ```

+Now you are finished creating your base VM that will be used by students.

 16. Take a GCP snapshot of the running base VM called 'reat-snap'.

 17. Create a GCP image called 'reat-image' from the snapshot.

+Now you are ready to create new instances for students.

 18. Go to GCP > Images, find image 'reat-image' and create a new VM instance 'reat-instance'.

 19. You can go to the bottom of VM creation page and click ‘command line’ to get the gcloud command to create an image that’s scriptable for a class of many.

+Now you are ready to test what a student would do with the instance.

 20. You can VNC in to the VM instance like a student would by pointing a browser to the instance's public IP and signing in with the password 'trainee!'.